rahmann409/Credential-Fortress/README.md

 ---

 ## Legal Notice
-© 2026 Raj Kumar.
+© 2026 Nasiur Rahman.
 All rights reserved.
 - **Copyrighted Material:** This toolkit is strictly protected under copyright law.
 - **Educational Use Only:** It is intended exclusively for controlled lab environments and simulations.
 - **Restrictions:** Unauthorized commercial use, redistribution, or modification of this toolkit without explicit written permission from the author is strictly prohibited.
 See the `LICENSE` file for full terms.